CP1404/Practicals/prac_10/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-Since this is the **final practical**, your requirements for pull requests are a bit different.
-Please submit **three** URLs:

-- Your own feedback branch PR with a mention of a reviewer for this prac.
+Please submit the URL of your own feedback branch PR with a mention of a reviewer for this prac.
-- Two (2) PRs that show you doing good code reviews for any of the past pracs (even if you've already submitted these before).

 Files required: